 Inline content is parsed after all block and structural parsing is finished.
-Consequently, mismatched parentheses or brackets in inline content has no effect on block structure.
+Consequently, mismatched parentheses and brackets in inline content have no effect on block structure.

 Inline strings may also contain character escapes.
 If the character $ (U+0000) is followed by one of $ (U+0024), * (U+002A), = (U+003D), - (U+002D), @ (U+0040), [ (U+005B), ] (U+005D), ( (U+0028), ) (U+0029), " (U+0022), or ' (U+0027), that two-character sequence is replaced by the second character.

 If an inline element name is followed by [, then that square bracket is the start of an .
 The attribute list continues until it is closed.
-If the next characters after the closing right square bracket is (, then that parenthesis starts the element content.
-Otherwise, the element is empty, and has only attributes.
+If the next character after the closing right square bracket is (, then that parenthesis starts the element content.
+Otherwise, the element is empty and has only attributes.

 If an inline element has a left parenthesis following either the element name or the optional attribute list, that parenthesis starts the inline element content.
-Inline element content is parsed as an inline string, and may contain further inline elements or entity references.
-The element content may contain parenthesis, either as markup for further inline elements, or an non-markup characters in the actual content.
-The parser must track non-markup parentheses, and close the element content when the first unbalanced, unescaped right parenthesis is reached.
+Inline element content is parsed as an inline string and may contain further inline elements or entity references.
+The element content may contain parentheses, either as markup for further inline elements or as non-markup characters in the actual content.
+The parser must track non-markup parentheses and close the element content when the first unbalanced, unescaped right parenthesis is reached.
 For example, the following is correct markup:

 If the character $ (U+0024) is followed by a name and the character ; (U+003B), then the name is an entity name, and the entire entity reference is replaced according to the following rules:

 If the name is a, the content of that entity is parsed as an inline string, and the result is used.
-Note that each entity is parsed in its own subcontext, so you cannot span an entity reference across multiple entities.
+Note that each entity is parsed in its own subcontext, so an entity reference cannot span across multiple entities.
 Parsers must detect cycles in entity references and produce an error.

 Otherwise, if the name is defined in, the corresponding value is used.